For EPA updated info on PFAS please click here.

 • Release of oxygen through photosynthesis

-• Transforming air pollutant
+• Transforming air pollutants

 • Active and passive recreation